w3c/scribejs/README.md

 ### Schema.org data in JSON-LD

-The generated minutes contain schema.org metadata, encoded in JSON-LD as part of the page header.
-Various client-side scripts can make use of that...
+The generated minutes may contain schema.org metadata, encoded in JSON-LD as part of the page header.
+Various client-side scripts can make use of that.

 ## Installation